-Agenda Item No. 2: Proof of Notice of Meeting and Quorum
+Agenda Item No. 2: Certification of Notice and Quorum

 The Corporate Secretary, Atty.
-Elmer B. Serrano, will certify that copies of this Notice were sent to Stockholders of record as of March 25, 2023.
+Elmer B. Serrano, will certify that copies of this Notice were sent to Stockholders of record as of March 15, 2024.
 He will also certify the number of attendees, whether in person or by proxy or through remote communication, for the purpose of determining the existence of quorum to validly transact business.